 Are you wondering what the best laptop for a writer is?
 Or just browsing laptop possibilities?
 You have come to the right place.
 As a web tool catered to writers of all kinds, we are uniquely able to tell you which laptops are best for writers.
 With each laptop review, we will also tell you for what writing the laptop is suited, be it for writing books, novels, notes, business proposals, etc.

 Although I've been running this site for a while, I had yet to use or write a Grammarly review until recently!
 Grammarly is the best free grammar checker on the internet.
-About a month ago, I decided to install the Chrome plugin for the first time and have been amazed.
+About a month ago, I decided to install the Grammarly Chrome plugin for the first time and have been amazed.
 It is a really awesome tool that helps me check the grammar in my blog as I go.
-Now I wanted to take some time to give a Grammarly review before I forget about the initial experience.
-Try Grammarly for Free What is Grammarly?
-The best free grammar checker!
+Since I loved the tool so much, I wanted to share my experience in this review of Grammarly to let you know how you can use this awesome free grammar checker, too!
+What is Grammarly?
 Grammarly is a free online grammar checker that lets you proofread articles, essays, emails, book chapters, and more for common grammar and spelling mistakes as well as typos.
 You can either write directly in their editor or upload documents you have written.
 There's even a Google Chrome plugin that will edit documents and blog posts created outside of the Grammarly website.
 I used the plugin to edit this post!
 Hopefully this Grammarly review will convince you that Grammarly is an amazing tool.
 They also offer a premium service that will uncover deeper grammatical issues and plagiarism detection.
 I think you’ll agree with me when I say typos and grammar mistakes are embarrassing.
 Grammarly takes the guesswork out of proofreading.
-Using Grammarly to check grammar Using Grammarly was a breeze.
-All I did was go to their website and create an account.
-I also added the Google Chrome plugin when I registered.
-Once I had an account, using Grammarly was very natural.
-The interface is very similar to Google Docs.
-When you first log in, you [...]
+Features Grammarly has a number of unique features that make it the best grammar checker on the market: Grammar checking: It has a highly effective grammar checking feature that can greatly benefit writers and bloggers.
+It has very high accuracy which was quite surprising coming from an automated tool.
+Integrates seamlessly with [...]

 John Saito, a writer at Dropbox, recently posted on Medium a great article describing the reasons people and apps use title case and sentence case.
 If you haven't tried our title capitalization tool yet, we allow you to do both.
 John argues that while title case creates a nice symmetrical pattern for short sentences, sentence case creates a more casual and inviting visual appearances, something modern brands, such as Dropbox, will want to use.
 Additionally, he argues that Title Case actually makes picking out proper nouns in short sentences extremely difficult.
 In the example he gives below, he argues that users may not realize the "Calendar" app refers to a named app or just any generic calendar app.
 Source: Medium Another interesting fact John talks about is that Google and Apple use different case styles: If you’re an Apple user, you’ll notice a lot of title case throughout their products.
 That’s because Apple’s design guidelines recommend title case for many UI elements, including alert titles, menu items, and buttons.
 If you’re a Google user, you’ll see a lot more sentence case throughout their products.
 And that’s because Google’s design guidelines recommend sentence case for almost everything.
 Source: Medium To read the full article, head over to Medium.